NotLebedev/freeze/README.md

 This approach solves several problems.
 First wrapping original code in `do --env` helps with handling input and output of command.
 Without this it becomes tricky to handle input for commands beginning with `let`.
-Using `do --env` instead of `with-env` allows to correctly handle `def --env` functions.
+Using `do --env` instead of `with-env` allows to correctly handle changes of environment inside `def --env` functions.
 Also because such functions may edit `$env.PATH` special logic is needed in `__unset_env`.
 To work around this issue all binary dependencies are packaged into one [symlinkJoin](https://nixos.org/manual/nixpkgs/stable/#trivial-builder-symlinkJoin) derivation and `__set_env` adds one entry to `$env.PATH` and `__unset_env` removes it (by value, not index in PATH to handle modifications of PATH by original command correctly).
-This solution allows seamless handling of all most cases.
+This solution allows seamless handling of most cases.

 ### What to do for `use` of other nushell scripts?
 *Short*: Add links to all dependencies into derivation, kinda like symlink join.